TYLER TOLMAN BLOG

 It’s interesting to know that just having some Greens can build muscle because it’s providing your body with the highest amount of bioavailable amino acids on the planet.

 What I mean by ‘bioavailable’ is if I take the highest form of amino acids and proteins in the form of a green drink, it comes into my body, it goes into my small intestine, and my body can literally grab those amino acids, put them into my blood and take them to all of my muscles and start to feed my muscles these proteins and building blocks.

 Whereas if I eat a steak or chicken, it takes a lot of energy and a lot of hydrochloric acids to break down that protein.

 A lot of the protein becomes denatured from the cooking process, and it’s not actually bioavailable.
 So when I eat a steak, it takes a lot of energy and there’s a lot less bioavailable protein.
 I’m still going to get the protein, but it’s going to take a lot of energy and it’s going to produce a lot of acids during the process.

 So by drinking something like Greens, I’m alkalizing my body, getting amino acids and there’s not a lot of energy that’s used to get it.

-Eating meat takes a lot of energy, uses a lot of hydrochloric acid and a lot of acid is produced.
+Eating meat takes a lot of energy, uses a lot of hydrochloric acids and a lot of acids is produced.